Adinaadd27/Proiect-Practic-Testare-Manuala/Proiect Final/README.md

 The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

 ## 1.2 Test Monitoring and Control
-Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after 40% of the test cases were executed, on 1st of April 2022:

 ## 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the Products module.
 The following test conditions were found: